 - (a) Antiques and artifacts (shops, sales, repairs, but not including restoration). - (b) Acquisition of art. - (c) Publications (including newspapers, periodicals, magazines or books), CDs, DVDs and all copyrighted material. - (d) Maintenance fees for software and computer hardware for information systems previously acquired.
 This exemption does not apply to new modules nor to new or additional licenses. - (e) Goods for the purpose of retail sales (re-sale) by the City (not including items that bear the City of Hamilton logo or insignia).
-This exemption does not include food and beverage items. - (f) Media advertising, including trade shows.
+This exemption does not include food and beverage items. - (f) Media advertising, including trade shows. - (g) Commodity purchases using a commodity price hedging agreement in accordance with the City's Commodity Price Hedging Policy.

-- (g) Commodity purchases using a commodity price hedging agreement in accordance with the City's Commodity Price Hedging Policy. - (h) Venues (including food and beverage where off site catering is not permitted) for banquets, meetings, events, receptions and training. - (i) Hosting, sponsorship and/or rights fees for conventions or sports events incurred by Tourism Hamilton Inc. - (j) Admission to tourism attractions and destinations for recreational day camps for children and youth. - (k) All real property transactions except: - (i) Revenue generating leases; or - (ii) Where a procurement process is to be engaged (i.e.RFP, RFI, etc.) including when Council approval has been obtained, the Procurement Section shall be consulted prior to that process being issued. - (I) Alcoholic beverage purchases by the golf courses.
+- (h) Venues (including food and beverage where off site catering is not permitted) for banquets, meetings, events, receptions and training. - (i) Hosting, sponsorship and/or rights fees for conventions or sports events incurred by Tourism Hamilton Inc. - (j) Admission to tourism attractions and destinations for recreational day camps for children and youth. - (k) Real estate sale transactions. - (I) Alcoholic beverage purchases by the golf courses.